Early Childhood Education (EE)

 In this course, candidates gain experience applying their knowledge, skills, and attitudes for promoting learning by planning and managing instruction during their clinical experience in an inclusive classroom.
 The clinical practice serves as a bridge from theory to professional practice.
 It provides candidates with the opportunity to develop skills necessary to collaborate with families, educators, multi-disciplinary teams, and community partners in IEP and transition planning.
 Co-teaching and a variety of instructional strategies for students with special needs will be included.
 Candidates will complete 175 hours of clinical practice in this course.

 Concurrent with clinical practice, this course provides students with the opportunity to reflect on their teaching experience to develop the meaning of teaching in a school setting.
-Candidates will be introduced to reflective practice developed by Donald Schon, an approach to teaching that enables novice teachers as emerging professionals to understand how to use their knowledge in practical situations and how to combine action and learning to elicit expected outcomes.
-The conceptual basis for the course are the works of Donald Schon, Chris Argyris, John Dewey, and Kenneth Zeichner, among others.
+Candidates will be introduced to reflective practice developed by Donald Schon, an approach to teaching that enables novice teachers as emerging professionals to understand how to use their knowledge in practical situations and combine action and learning to elicit expected outcomes.
+The conceptual basis for the course is the works of Donald Schon, Chris Argyris, John Dewey, and Kenneth Zeichner, among others.
 Candidates develop a performance portfolio that addresses the New Jersey Professional Standards for Teachers, guided by the New Jersey Student Learning Standards.
 Offered at Lakewood campus only.